The Best Insect Repellent Essential Oils To Keep Bugs Away

-In a recent article, the entomologists separated fact from fiction and identified the most effective ways to keep those pesky biting bugs at bay.
+In a revealing article, the entomologists separated fact from fiction and identified the most effective ways to keep those pesky biting bugs at bay.

 Dr. Richard Pollack, an entomologist at Harvard University, and Joseph M. Conlon, a retired Navy entomologist who is now an advisor to the American Mosquito Control Association were both interviewed by Today.com.
 Their comments make very interesting reading for both home enthusiast and qualified aromatherapist.

 As well as debunking some of the common myths that are found all over the internet, these experts unequivocally confirm what aromatherapists have been preaching for years; certain essential oils are effective at keeping mosquitoes and other biting bugs at bay.

 You only have to spend a few seconds on the internet searching for ‘the best insect repellent essential oils’ and you will return about half a million search results.
 Drill down into these and you will find just about as many opinions as to the most effective essential oils to repel the bugs!
 The problem is that virtually none of the information on these sites comes from experts in their field.
 That’s what makes the opinions of these entomologists so important.

 Essential oils are natures very own ‘insect repellents’, produced by flowers and plants as a self defence mechanism against would-be predators.
 Millions of years ago plants evolved tiny oil producing glands within the leaves to avoid being eaten alive by insects, and their survival shows it’s been a highly effective strategy.
 The challenge today has been identifying which are the most effective insect repellent essential oils.